infotiv-research/SIMLAN/README.md

 Here are list of advantages of using SIMLAN Multi-Camera system

-- Rapid prototyping and iteration of ML based algorithm. (e.g. Reinforcement Learning)
+- Rapid prototyping and iteration of ML based algorithm. (e.g. reinforcement learning)
 - Enhanced monitoring and coordination using bird eye view
 - Simplified robot design and maintenance.
 - Extendible with additional ML based vision systems
-- Safety testing without physical Risk or Privacy concerns
+- Safety testing without physical risk or privacy concerns
 - Scalable and reproducible testing (CI/CD)
 - Cost-effective development